Prospective Student Questions

 You may apply to more than one program, but you must complete a separate application and pay a separate application fee for each program to which you apply.
 Similarly for dual degree programs, you must submit a separate application and pay a separate application fee for each program.

-Please refer to the list of approved dual degree programs for specific dual degree offerings.
-Applicants who submit materials for dual graduate programs with the Medical School, Law School, or MBA program should complete the application process for both the Graduate School and the corresponding program from the Law Center, School of Medicine, or McDonough School of Business.
+Refer to the list of approved dual degree programs for specific dual degree offerings.
+Applicants who submit materials for dual graduate programs with the Medical School, Law School or MBA program should complete the application process for both the Graduate School and the corresponding program from the Law Center, School of Medicine or McDonough School of Business.

 Using the online application, what do I do with my supplemental materials?